Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 - Linear navigation, one step at a time using only "NEXT" or "BACK" to progress
 - Simple, quick, intuitive.
 Asks exactly what is needed only
-- Questions are based on either the department of the new employee or previous equipment choises made
+- Questions are based on either the department of the new employee or previous equipment choices made
 - Overview of choices needed to be made with links present to further details if needed
 - Simple pages, no information overload